 Are Their Any Risks of Giving ACV to My Dog?

 If you use more than the dosage recommended by your veterinarian, an apple cider vinegar bath can be harmful to your dog.
 Although it’s a natural remedy, ACV is extremely acidic and can irritate skin, eyes, or the digestive tract.
 It could even increase the acidity of your dog’s urine.
 It’s best to always give your dog diluted apple cider vinegar, whether your administer it internally or externally, to prevent irritation.

 Can I Make My Own ACV?

 Yes!
-Learning how to make apple cider vinegar at home is relatively simple and can save you some money if you’re an avid ACV user for you and your pooch.
+Learning how to make apple cider vinegar for dogs at home is relatively simple and can save you some money if you’re an avid ACV user for you and your pooch.
 Additionally, it could even be better for your dog because it isn’t overly processed and refined like some of the versions you buy in the supermarket, leaving the real benefits inside.

 This recipe from Rodale’s Organic Life teaches you how to make your own raw apple cider vinegar at home.
 Be sure to follow the directions closely, as it’s extremely important to use a clean jar and filtered water for a safe fermentation process of unfiltered apple cider vinegar.

 Is ACV the Best Holistic Route for My Dog?